jinthu/MIS665-FinalProj/README.md

 # MIS665-FinalProj
+For your infomation,
-Please note: My final project is lower down in my jupyter notebook file.
-I included the midterm at the top for completeness.
+My final project is lower down in my jupyter notebook file.
+Midterm is included at the top for completeness.
 Please scoll down to where the final project begins for grading.